 - Dimensions 2 x 1.5 x 5 inches

-- DECT audio technology to provide the highest quality crystal clear sound
+- DECT audio technology provides the highest quality crystal clear sound

 - Temperature sensor to monitor the temperature in your baby’s room.

-- LED-activated lights when parent hand unit is muted
+- LED-activated lights when the parent hand unit is muted

 - 2-way conversation, talk to your baby with a push of a button.

 - Soft glow night-light

 - Dimensions 3.5 x 8 x 6 inches

 This monitor is different from the other baby monitors as it tracks your baby’s abdominal movement and alerts you if no movement is detected.